ptec-hjg/kivitendo-docker/README.md

 ```

-To do your customizatio you would typically work within your running container.
+To do your customization you would typically work within your running container.
 To jump into it use:

 ```bash
 docker exec -it kivid bash